-Phosphorus - Helps build bones and teeth.
+Phosphorus - helps build bones and teeth.
 Assists in energy creation and is a part of your cell membranes.
 Overdosing on phosphorus can deplete calcium in the blood.

 Potassium - helps balance your bodily fluids and aids in nerve transmission and muscle contraction.
-Overdosing is rare unless other medical conditions prevent your body form expelling the excess in urine.
+Overdosing is rare unless other medical conditions prevent your body from expelling the excess in urine.
 An overdose is called acute hyperkalemia and can cause cardiac arrest.

 Selenium - is an antioxidant and helps promote cell growth.
 Overdosing can cause skin, hair and nail abnormalities.
 Some studies have suggested that taking 200 mcg a day can raise the risk of diabetes and skin cancer.

-Sodium - helps balance your bodily fluids and it assists in nerve transmission and muscle contraction.
+Sodium - helps balance your bodily fluids, and it assists in nerve transmission and muscle contraction.
 Overdosing can lead to hypertension.

 Zinc - is part of many body enzymes.
 Zinc also assists with tissue growth and wound healing.
 Overdosing can cause gastric problems and reduced HDL cholesterol.

 Here's what you can do to prevent an overdose.
 Read food labels.
-If you see that your cereal already has 100% of the United States Recommended Daily Allowance (US RDA) you may not need additional supplements.
-If you drink a lot of orange juice you probably don't need extra vitamin C.
+If you see that your cereal already has 100% of the United States Recommended Daily Allowance (US RDA), you may not need additional supplements.
+If you drink a lot of orange juice, you probably don't need extra vitamin C.

-Don't take something unless specifically recommended by a doctor, after you've been tested and shown to have a deficiency.
+Don't take something unless specifically recommended by a doctor after you've been tested and shown to have a deficiency.
 Multivitamins and supplements are NOT tested for safety.
 They are NOT tested to make sure they do what they claim.